 7) The Macallan 1939 40 year old Fine and Rare Collection:

 The Macallan 1939 40 year old Fine and Rare is yet another extravagant whiskey that made it to our lists.
-This whiskey was first bottled in 1979 and has a powerful woody flavor with hints of sweet toffee and dried fruits.
-A bottle of this will set you back by $10,125, a price well-paid for a fabulous drink as this.
+This whiskey was first bottled in 1979 and had a powerful woody flavor with hints of sweet toffee and dried fruits.
+A bottle of this will set you back by $10,125, a price well-paid for a fabulous drink like this.